Updated: February 1, 2026

 The cost of renting a property in Portugal varies based on a number of factors, including the area you live in, the type of property you are renting, whether it’s a vacation rental, and the lease period.

 You can search for Portugal houses for rent on online property portals, classified ad sites, Facebook groups, and Facebook marketplace.
-Alternatively, you can work with a real estate agent or a buyer’s agent like Goldcrest that also offers rental search services.
+Alternatively, you can work with a real estate agent or a buyer’s agent like Goldcrest that also offers rental search services for long-term rentals.

 The most common rental contracts start at one or two years but can go up to six years.
+The minimum duration is usually one year for long-term rentals.
 It is less common to have rental contracts for longer than six years, but it is possible.
 The maximum period is 30 years.

 To sign a contract for a rental property in Portugal, you will need a NIF number (Portuguese tax number), valid identification documents, and your latest pay slip or tax return.
 These required documents can vary depending on whether you are renting short- or long-term and on what the owner of the property requires.
 So be sure to clarify the exact requirements with the landlord beforehand.